 Girls' Soccer: Krista Pearman

 Krista Pearman has been Head Coach of the girls’ soccer team for nine years as well as JV girls’ soccer and JV girls basketball coach and Varsity boys’ soccer assistant coach for 12 years.
 Since coming to Kent Denver in 2006, her girls’ soccer teams have qualified for the State Tournament every year except one.
-Her teams won back-to-back Championships in ’06 & ’07, and another in the spring of 2016, and have been to the semi-finals four times.
+Her teams won back-to-back Championships in ’06 & ’07, and another in the spring of 2016, and have been to the semi-finals four additional times.
 One national All-American and three regional All-Americans have come from her teams.
 Coach Pearman won the Metro League Female Coach of the Year—awarded to the best coach in all female sports—in 2012 and 2013.

 A Varsity soccer, basketball and tennis player for four years, Coach Pearman went on to play competitive soccer and basketball at Bowdoin College.
 There, she was first team All-State, first team all-NESCAC and a first team regional All-American.
 Coach Pearman was also part of the first women’s soccer team from Bowdoin to ever qualify for the NCAA tournament in 1995, and her team won the NESCAC Basketball Championship in 1995.
 Coach Pearman went on to play soccer for the Women’s Premier Soccer League as a member of the Rhode Island Rays.